xensor/Xensor-Wordpress/readme.md

 ## Upgrade Notice ##

+# 1.0.2 #

+Updated the security of the script to ensure that no data is hackable.

 # 1.0.1 #
 Updated the coding and as well as added the editing rules section.
 Thus, allowing staff members to be able to modify the rules.